 Other books in this series include Chicks Kick Butt

-Other books by this author include Chicks Kick Butt, Dark and Stormy Knights, Hex Appeal
+Other books by this author which I have reviewed include Chicks Kick Butt, Dark and Stormy Knights, Hex Appeal

 This is a short story…what is the difference between a novella and a short story?…, falling in at 12.5 in the Vampire Files: Jack Fleming historical urban fantasy series revolving around a former journalist-turned-vampire-turned-nightclub-owner, Jack Fleming, in Chicago in the 1930s.